goodwinos/yuyutime-screenshot-panel/README.md

 So, it's best to empty it before action.
 * If screenshot panel is not shown (row is collapsed) **_Ctrl-RightClick_** binding is disabled.
 * All screenshots in panel are lost when this panel is hidden or when you switch to another dashboard.
+* By default Grafana panels don't allow user to select text with mouse. **Enable selection tweak** panel option when enabled tries to fix it and make text selection working in all grafana panels on current dashboard.
+This tweek is experimental and turned off by default.
 <hr>

 ## Build plugin